BackupTheBerlios/hjb-svn/trunk/docs/rst/create-durable-subscriber.rst

 * optionally creates the subscriber using the values of *no-local* and *message-selector*

-* returns the URI of the created connection.
+* includes the URI of the subscriber in the standard HTTP 'Location' header of the response.

 See [JMSSpec]_ for further information about JMS Durable Subscribers.